 - Creation Date: See when files and folders were created relative to today's date.

 - Lines of Code: See how many lines of code files contain and quickly locate the largest files in your codebase.

-The Data Panel allows you to explore the code of the file or folder of your Map.
+The Data Panel allows you to view the code of the file or folder of your Map.
 Simply click on a node, and the Data Panel will automatically appear under your Map Legend.
-In addition, the Data Panel provides helpful information about the file or folder.
+In addition, the Data Panel provides helpful metadata about the file or folder.

 Pan across your Map with your mouse’s scroll wheel or by clicking and dragging on the background of the Map.
 Zoom in and out by holding down the Ctrl key while scrolling.

 You can activate Panning Mode by clicking on the Pan button, represented by a hand icon.
 This will allow you to pan your Map by clicking and dragging.
 To return to node selection mode, click on the arrow icon.

 You can also zoom in and out with the Zoom controls at the bottom-right of the Map interface: